wep007/pttgc-deploy-azure-app-service/README.md

 ## Exercise 1
 ### Deploy to Dev Slot
 1. Login to Azure Portal, goto `App Services` then select the App service from the list
+2. Add `dev` slot, go to `Deployment slots` then click `Add slot`, set name as `dev` and clone the setting fromt an existing one

-2. Go to `Overview` menu and click `Get publish profile` to download the publish profile
+3. Click on deployment slot `dev` and then Go to `Overview` menu and click `Get publish profile` to download the publish profile
 ![Download Publish profile](./assets/get-publish-profile-01.PNG)

-3. Create Secret name `AZURE_WEBAPP_PUBLISH_PROFILE` with the content from file that download from step 2
+4. Create Secret name `AZURE_WEBAPP_PUBLISH_PROFILE` with the content from file that download from step 2
-4. Add another jobs to deploy to dev slot
+5. Add another jobs to deploy to dev slot
 ```yaml
 deploy-dev:
     name: Deploy to Dev Slot